gregology/gregology.github.io/codex.md

 ### Before 2023

-- Fast satellite internet will be afordable in Canada (300Mbs⬆️⬇️for $150CAD per month)
+- Fast satellite internet will be affordable in Canada (300Mbs⬆️⬇️for $150CAD per month)

 ### Before 2025